kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lesson2_Passing_Parameters_to_Stored_Procedures.md

     ELSE IF @TeamLeadershipScore >= 90
         SET @RecommendedActions = @RecommendedActions + 'Strong leadership - consider senior management roles. ';

-    -- Compare to department peers
+    -- Compare to d.DepartmentName peers
     DECLARE @DeptAvgRating DECIMAL(5,2);

     -- This would typically call the same procedure recursively for all dept employees